Too hot to handle?

 This style also means you can’t snag clothing or bang your hips or, worse, small children’s heads, on door handles.
 Another benefit for parents is there are no handles for children to grab hold of and hang from, plus handle-less doors and drawers are much harder for young children to open – especially if you opt for child locks!

 A handle-less kitchen is so much more stylish than a kitchen with cupboard door handles and drawer handles.
 It looks clean, uncluttered and streamlined.
-If you’ve got an open plan house, with your living room or dining room flowing into the kitchen, you’ll find that a kitchen without handles and door knobs will offer fluid movement throughout the house, giving excellent feng shui.
+If you’ve got an open plan house, with your living room or dining room flowing into the kitchen, you’ll find that a kitchen without handles and door knobs will offer fluid movement throughout the house.
+Thus, giving excellent feng shui.

 That being said, there’s more to focus on than just the looks when it comes to choosing the style of kitchen that will suit your lifestyle.
 Whether you’re thinking about having handle-less kitchen doors with a push-open mechanism, or handle-less kitchen cabinets with soft closing hinges, there are a few things to consider.
 To help you out, we’ve come up with the advantages and disadvantages of choosing having handle-less kitchen cupboards.